ginstrom/paladin-novel/epub-master.md

 Gond's stomach tightened.
 "What kind of something?"

 "Your former companions.
 Borin and Kael.
-They are in Darach."
+They are in Blackwater."

 The words hit him like a physical blow.
 He'd known this moment would come eventually, but somehow he'd managed to push it to the back of his mind during the months of planning and preparation.